Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 • on vacation

-But when you’re busy, your brain stays distracted.
+But when you’re busy, your brain is distracted.

 When things slow down, your nervous system finally has space to speak.